Abhinavreddy-B/Waveform-Wizard-2/README.md

 - [x] add version info from from github actions.
 - [ ] IIITH and SPL logos add cheyyacchu
 - [ ] inkemanna details add cheyyacchu
-- [ ] move to components/views

 ## AudioComponent:

-- [ ] Move file loading and file saving methods into this class instead of mainWindow, (file picker logic kuda indole cheseyyali)
+- [ ] Move file loading and file saving methods into this class instead of mainWindow. (ig, not sure)
-- [ ] Refactor to accommodate multiple graphs, list of plots instead of single plot_other, ax_other, canvas_other.
+- [x] Refactor to accommodate multiple graphs, list of plots instead of single plot_other, ax_other, canvas_other.
 - [x] removing radio buttons
 - [ ] instead to add new plots, add an option in tool bar option: Pane -> New Pane -> plot name.
 - [x] While refactoring, better to have a base class. and all the plots will inherit some common functionality from base class. these  class objects of each plot can be put in components folder.